 The HESC Project will adopt well-developed technology already used around the world, including in Australia.
 It will also bring new technologies to Australia that have been exhaustively tested and successfully demonstrated in other countries, including Japan.

-A newly constructed hydrogen production plant located at the AGL Loy Yang Complex in the Latrobe Valley will produce hydrogen gas using technologies adapted specifically for Victorian brown coal.
+A newly constructed hydrogen production plant located at the AGL Loy Yang Complex in the Latrobe Valley produced hydrogen gas using technologies adapted specifically for Latrobe Valley coal and biomass.

 During the pilot phase the hydrogen was liquefied to a very low temperature, then shipped to a new hydrogen receiving terminal in Kobe, Japan on Suiso Frontier an innovative, world first carrier specifically developed for the task.
 Hydrogen had never been shipped in liquid form on this scale before.

-Hydrogen gas will be produced at a newly constructed plant located at the AGL Loy Yang Complex in the Latrobe Valley.
+Hydrogen gas was produced at a newly constructed plant located at the AGL Loy Yang Complex in the Latrobe Valley.